Mesutayo/SecureWeb-Blog/README.md

 6. **No Rate Limiting**: API endpoints are not rate-limited
 7. **Weak Password Policy**: No password strength requirements
 8. **No Token Refresh**: JWT tokens don't have refresh mechanism
-9. **SQL Injection Risk**: While using parameterized queries, could be improved with ORM
-10. **No HTTPS Enforcement**: Application doesn't enforce secure connections
+9. **No HTTPS Enforcement**: Application doesn't enforce secure connections
-11. **CORS Configuration**: CORS is open to all origins
+10. **CORS Configuration**: CORS is open to all origins
-12. **Error Messages**: Detailed error messages may leak information
+11. **Error Messages**: Detailed error messages may leak information

 ### Security Improvements That Can Be Made: